MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/linkedIn-learning.md

 ![linkedin-learning-date-range-filtering](media/linkedin-learning/date-range-filtering.png)

 11. Create a **datetime filter**.
-    1. Select the dropdown arrow of the "Week column".
+    1. Select the dropdown arrow of the "Week column."
-    2. Select "Date/Time Filters".
+    2. Select "Date/Time Filters."
-    3. Select "Custom Filter".
+    3. Select "Custom Filter."
     4. Enter values as follows:
         1. Select **Basic**.
         2. Choose **"is after or equal to"**.